MicroEJ/docs/KernelDeveloperGuide/applicationSecurityPolicy.rst

 Application security policy
 ===========================

-The security management can be done in various ways, the most common way of declaring a security management policy is by the usage of the `SecurityManager`_ class.
+Enforcing an Application Security Policy can be done in various ways, the most common way of declaring a security management policy is by the usage of the `SecurityManager`_ class.

 For the sake of ROM footprint optimization, permission checks calls are disabled by default to avoid extra code processing if the system owner does not want to use the Security Manager.
 In order to activate this feature the :ref:`option_enable_security_manager` option must be set.